 Our diversified production makes it possible to supply at “m 0” (literally) some fundamental ingredients for quality production.

-In the well in the courtyard we collect rainwater, which in addition to irrigating the vines is micro-filtered and reused to water the animals as well as for work on the farm.
+In the well in the courtyard we collect rainwater, which is micro-filtered and reused to water the animals as well as for work on the farm.

 The cows produce natural fertilizers for all 100 hectares of land: vineyards, orchards, fields.